Tenal/my-spotify-profile/README.md

 # My Spotify Profile

-A web application for viewing and analyzing your Spotify data.
+A web application, modeled after Spotify's profile interface, for visualizing your spotify data.
 It uses Next.js v15+ (App Router), TypeScript, Tailwind CSS, and shadcn/ui.
 OAuth and data fetching are handled through the Spotify Web API.

 ## Table of Contents